amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Errors.md

 }
 ```

-## Error Handling

-The API will raise exceptions in the event something failed, such as missing or invalid parameters.
-We recommend writing code that gracefully handles all possible API exceptions.

-**Absence of 5xx errors in certain API responses**
+##  Unknown 5xx response code

-When interacting with the Meraki dashboard via API, the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations offer customer-facing telemetry that includes helpful detail about requests that successfully reached the Meraki dashboard.
-This includes API calls to known API operations with response codes >= 200 and <= 500.
-This telemetry can inform most issues that might affect the API client experience.
+When you interact with the Meraki dasbhoard via API, you may want details of the requests that successfully reache the Meraki dashboard.
+You can find such customer-facing telemetry using the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations.
+The telemetry information provides insight into most issues that can affect the API client experience.

+The response code of the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations are generally between 200 to 500.

-In some cases, API clients may receive response codes outside of this range, such as 502 or 504, which are not captured in the customer-facing telemetry.
-This happens usually if the requests did not successfully reach Meraki dashboard.
-This could indicate an issue between the API client and Meraki dashboard.
+Sometimes, the response code is outside this range, such as 502 or 504, and hence not part of the customer-facing telemetry.
+The response code indicates that the request is likely to have not reached the Meraki dashboard, and that there could be an issue between the API client and the Meraki dasbboard.

-Occasional API errors should not materially interfere with the operation of a well developed application.
-However, if you are encountering a substantial proportion of API errors with response codes >= 500, then please contact Meraki Support for assistance.
+Ocassional occurences of such API errors (where the response code is higher than 500) do not interfere with the operation of a well-developed application.
+However, if the number of such errors are high, contact Meraki Support for assistance.